Gov. Wolf Announces $47.8 Million Investment in 56 Multimodal Projects to Improve Safety, Mobility, Local Economies

 - York County – $379,501 to remove Pleasant Acres Bridge, a load-posted deteriorated bridge over an active railroad, following construction of a new road extension and at-grade crossing in Springettsbury Township.

 PennDOT anticipates accepting Multimodal Transportation Fund applications in fall 2022 for Fiscal Year 2023-24 funding.
-For more information about the program, visit www.penndot.pa.gov and click on Multimodal Program under the “Projects & Programs” button.
+For more information about the program, visit the Multimodal Program section of the PennDOT website.